 Ft.
 Collins, CO 80523

-1) Two official transcripts from each post-secondary school attended
+1) One official transcript from each post-secondary school attended

 2) Three letters of recommendation from persons familiar with your chemistry abilities and potential for success in graduate study.

 3) Official Graduate Record Examination (GRE) scores.
 (The CSU school code is 4075.)